 Students who have interrupted their attendance at ATU for more than one calendar year must reapply for admission.
 Students seeking readmission after suspension or dismissal must undergo a formal review by the program director and the Graduate Dean, who will determine admission eligibility.

 Transfer Graduate Students

-Transfer students seeking admission to Arkansas Tech University’s Graduate College must submit official transcripts from all colleges/universities where they have been officially registered in graduate coursework.
+Transfer students seeking admission to ATU’s Graduate College must submit official transcripts from all colleges/universities where they have been officially registered in graduate coursework.
 Transfer students must meet unconditional admission standards, and be in good academic standing at their previous graduate institution(s).
-Please see the Transfer of Graduate Credit section regarding transferring credit into an Arkansas Tech graduate program.
+Please see the Transfer of Graduate Credit section regarding transferring credit into an Arkansas ATU graduate program.

 Please note that academic performance is not the sole criterion for admission to the university.
 The university may evaluate a person's behavior and background to determine their ability to maintain the standards of academic and professional conduct expected at the university.
 An evaluation may take into consideration current behavior and performance as well as past experiences and actions.
 Simply qualifying for admission does not guarantee admission.

 Applicants who are pursuing a graduate degree at another institution may be admitted as transient graduate students upon submission of a completed application for admission to graduate study and an official statement from their institution verifying they have been admitted to its graduate program and are in good standing.